Amdrija/google-homepage/README.md

 ## Introduction
 Here I'm trying to recreate the google homepage as an assignment from the Odin Project.

 This was done only with HTML and CSS, I have used only font-awesome JS for icons, but apart from that there was no JS involved in this project.
+You can visit it at https://amdrija.github.io/google-homepage/.

 ## Possible issues